Find out how our platform gives you the visibility you need to get more done.

 For many smaller firms that rely on fleets, it’s easy to feel like GPS vehicle tracking is overkill.
 After all, you only cover a small patch and your drivers know it like the back of their hands.

-However, fleet tracking still has plenty to offer.
+Whilst it might be true that in a small area your business knows well, there may not be a great deal of room for route optimisation or much call for precise location data, fleet tracking still has plenty to offer.
 For one, you could geofence the area you cover to ensure that drivers aren’t taking unnecessary detours outside your catchment area to run personal errands.

 Fleet tracking can also help you spot behaviours that may be putting drivers at risk and damaging your vehicles, or worse, your reputation.
 For example, a comprehensive telematics system will automatically flag instances of harsh braking and sharp acceleration – allowing you to coach drivers out of bad habits and potentially extend the life of your vehicles.